m4ttsch/omscs-notes-notes/secure-computer-systems/design-principles.md

 Do people actually follow these practices?
 Here are some cautionary tales from people that didn't follow best practices.

 * The USPS launched a service that let anyone view anyone elses user data, no access control and certainly not least privilege.
 * Mirai botnet.
 A botnet that exploits IOT devices with common default username/passwords.
 Used to DDOS.

-* I am unable to articulate the flaw with the morris worm, request for PR.
+* The morris worm exploited several different vulnerabilities.

 Often design principles are followed.